 User related studies were conducted in order to learn more about our target audience, and to further develop our systems requirement chart to determine key functions of the app.
 In the user study interviews, the participants were asked questions regarding their experiences with travelling, current budgeting methods they use, and the functions required to encourage the usage of a budgeting app.
 We created user personas based on the answers we received, which helped us get a better idea of the needs of our target audience.

 Site Map & Wireframes

-A general hierarchy map was created after establishing possible user tasks and scenarios for the app.
-After the site map was created, our team began to develop wireframes that showcased the main features of the proposed mobile app.
+A general hierarchy map was created after establishing possible user tasks and scenarios for the app, which we did by anal analyzing our user interview results and the needs of our user personas.
+The most challenging aspect of this process was figuring out what features should be easily accessible through the navigation system.
+After the site map was developed, our team began to develop wireframes that showcased the main features of the proposed mobile app.

 Our team tested the initial prototype on three passionate travelers who belonged to various age groups in order to test our user tasks and propose insightful questions regarding our product and its key functions.
 This involved the participants to go through tasks that were based around five objectives —